naparuba/tanuki-www/content/pages/docs/agent/http.md

 or `TTL`.
 Only one of `Script` and `Interval` or `TTL` should be provided.
 If an `ID` is not provided, it is set to `Name`.
 You cannot have duplicate `ID` entries per agent, so it may be necessary to provide an ID.
-The `Notes` field is not used by Consul, and is meant to be human readable.
+The `Notes` field is not used by XXX, and is meant to be human readable.

-If a `Script` is provided, the check type is a script, and Consul will evaluate the script every `Interval` to update the status.
+If a `Script` is provided, the check type is a script, and XXX will evaluate the script every `Interval` to update the status.
 If a `TTL` type is used, then the TTL update APIs must be used to periodically update the state of the check.